exonum/exonum-doc/src/advanced/node-management.md

 Returns notifications that a new block has been committed to the blockchain starting from the height when the client connected to the socket.

-Each notification is a JSON object with the following fields:
+Each notification is a string which can be deserialized into a JSON object that will contain the following fields:

 - **height**: integer
   Height of the new block committed to the blockchain.